maxmcd/taut/readme.md

 # Taut

 My submission for the [10K Apart Challenge](https://a-k-apart.com/).
-A slack clone in 10K of js/css/html that works well in all modern browsers and is functional without clientside javascript.
+A Slack clone in 10K of js/css/html that works well in all modern browsers and is functional without clientside javascript.

-The limitations of this project are slightly different than the project rules. `gulp build` runs a build script that outputs files in the `/dist` directory.
+The limitations of this project are slightly different than the contest rules. `gulp build` runs a build script that outputs files in the `/dist` directory.
 This directory contains all coded needed to run the application and its total size is less than 10 Kilobytes.
 The contest specifies that the 10K limitation just applies to files delivered to the browser, but I enjoyed the constraint of keeping the server code dependency-free and within the size constraint as well.

 Outside of the build process no external libraries are used other than what is natively provided by the browser and nodejs.

+This project is not created by, affiliated with, or supported by Slack Technologies, Inc. Although they have been kind enough to [confirm](/notes/slack-email.txt) that this project is acceptable and does not violate their ToS.

+## Features

+ - Group chat
+ - Persisting Login/Signup/Signout
+ - List of active users (5min timeout)
+ - Colorful user icons
+ - Text formatting (bold, italic, strikethrough, blockquote, code)
+ - Link detection
+ - Message grouping
+ - Chat and user list can work without javascript
+ - Login sessions
+ - Persisted data on server restart
+ - Formatted timestamps

+**Possible future features:**

+ - Channels or private messages
+ - Better emoji support :ghost:
+ - Media uploads
+ - Link scraping

 ## Development